Filter Options

 What are the luggage restrictions on a fly-in trip in Namibia?

 “Most internal or charter flights in Namibia are on very small planes and most of these impose strict limits on how much luggage you can bring.
 It can vary from one air company to the next, but on most such flights you won’t be allowed to take more than one suitcase or backpack of 15kg/33lb, plus one piece of carry-on baggage.
 These restrictions catch out many travelers who arrive in Namibia on international airlines that allow checked-in baggage to weigh at least 20kg/44lb, and sometimes even up to 30kg/66lb.
 If you arrive in the country with a suitcase weighing more than 15kg/33lb, your tour operator will be able to arrange for some of your luggage to be stored.
-Remember, however, that if your entire time in Namibia is part of a fly-in safari, it’s unlikely you’ll be able to carry any of the overweight items with you anywhere, in which case you’re better off traveling light in the first place.”
+However, if your entire time in Namibia is part of a fly-in safari, it’s unlikely you’ll be able to carry any of the overweight items with you anywhere.
+In this case, you’re better off traveling light in the first place.”

 3